Definition of Master Status

 - An individual’s master status is situational; an individual’s ethnicity or gender is not a master status within a group of people with the same ethnicity or gender but it is when that individual is a minority in a group.

-- Master statuses shape an individual’s social identity, role expectations and performances, and impact a person’s experience with inequality and oppression.
+- Master statuses shape an individual’s social identity, role expectations, and performances, and impacts an individual’s experience with inequality and oppression.

 - “[R]ace, sex, social class, sexual orientation, and disability are currently the primary axes of difference in American society—they are also what social scientists call master statuses” (Rosenblum and Travis 2012:2).

 - Word origin of “master” and “status” – Online Etymology Dictionary: etymonline.com

 - Hughes, Everett C. 1945.
 Dilemmas and Contradictions of Status.